The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

 In Summary

-The Sermon on the Mount is one example of how Jesus breathed life into our lost souls with His words.
+The Sermon on the Mount exemplifies how Jesus breathed life into our lost souls with His words.
 He lived a countercultural life, taught radical principles, and led us to the One True God.
 Everything He taught in these three chapters renewed minds and shaped hearts from 2000 years ago until now.
 It is valuable to learn and apply these things in our lives, as it is for our good and His glory.

 Faith-Filled Content Delivered To Your Inbox